parrt/autodx/matrix-calculus.md

 But this is just one neuron, and neural networks must train the weights and biases of all neurons in all layers simultaneously.
 The really cool part about partial derivatives is that they let us optimize all of these network parameters at once.
 TODO: not sure "all at once" follows...
 Because there are multiple inputs and (potentially) multiple network outputs, we really need general rules for the derivative of a function with respect to a vector and even rules for the derivative of a vector-valued function with respect to a vector.

 This article walks through the derivation of some important rules for computing partial derivatives with respect to vectors, particularly those useful for training neural networks.
 This field is known as *matrix calculus*, and the good news is, we only need a small subset of that field, which we introduce here.
 While there is a lot of online material on multivariate calculus and linear algebra, they are typically taught as two separate undergraduate courses so most material treats them in isolation.
 The pages that do discuss matrix calculus often are really just lists of rules with minimal explanation or are just pieces of the story.
+They also tend to be quite obscure to all but a narrow audience of mathematicians, thanks to their use of dense notation and minimal discussion of foundational concepts.
 (See the annotated list of resources at the end.)

 In contrast, we're going to rederive and rediscover some key matrix calculus rules in an effort to explain them.
 It turns out that matrix calculus is really not that hard!
 There aren't dozens of new rules to learn; just a couple of key concepts.
-That said, our intended audience already has many of these pieces in place mentally; it's more of a core dump than a textbook.
-Our hope is that it will get you started quickly in the world of matrix calculus as it relates to training neural networks.
+Our hope is that this short paper will get you started quickly in the world of matrix calculus as it relates to training neural networks.
+We're assuming you're already familiar with the basics of neural network architecture and training.
+If you're not, head over to [Jeremy's course](http://course.fast.ai) and complete part 1 of that, then we'll see you back here when you're done.
+(Note that, unlike many more academic approaches, we strongly suggest *first* learning to train and use neural networks in practice and *then* study the underlying math.
+The math will be much more understandable with the context in place; besides, it's not necessary to grok all this calculus to become an effective practitioner.)

+*A note on notation*: in Jeremy's courses he entirely uses code, instead of math notation, to explain concepts since unfamiliar functions in code are easy to search for and experiment with.
+In this paper, we do the opposite: there is a lot of math notation because one of the goals of this paper is to help you understand the notation that you'll see in deep learning  papers and books.
+At the [end of the paper](#notation), you'll find a brief table of the notation used, including a word or phrase you can use to search for more details.

 ## Review: Scalar derivative rules